 Explore the legacy of Sitting Bull’s burial sites in Mobridge and Fort Yates, where tensions persist over the location of his final resting place.
 Continue to reconstructed Fort Manuel Lisa, an early trading post and near where Sacagawea is thought to have died.
 Travel north through landscapes linked to Sitting Bull’s legacy before visiting Fort Abraham Lincoln State Park, where you’ll learn about Custer and the Hidatsa people at On A Slant Village.
 In Bismarck, explore the North Dakota Heritage Center, the Sakakawea Statue, and Double Ditch State Historic Site to understand the region’s rich history and cultural significance.

-One of Fort Pierre’s most significant historical sites is the confluence of the Bad River and the Missouri River.
+The Lewis and Clark Encounter at Bad River – One of Fort Pierre’s most significant historical sites is the confluence of the Bad River and the Missouri River.
 Here, in September 1804, the Lewis and Clark Expedition had a pivotal encounter with the Teton Lakota (Sioux) people.
 This meeting, though tense, marked a critical moment in their journey of exploration and cultural exchange.
-Today, visitors can immerse themselves in this history by visiting interpretive markers and sites near the Bad River.
-The area offers insights into the expedition’s challenges and the significance of the Lakota Nation in shaping the region's history.

-Fort Pierre is also home to the Verendrye Monument, a National Historic Landmark honoring French explorers who traveled through the region nearly 60 years before Lewis and Clark.
+The Verendrye Monument – Fort Pierre is also home to the Verendrye Monument, a National Historic Landmark honoring French explorers who traveled through the region nearly 60 years before Lewis and Clark.
 From the hilltop monument, visitors enjoy sweeping views of the Missouri River valley, a landscape much like the one that greeted early explorers centuries ago.

 Dive deeper into the area’s heritage at the Casey Tibbs South Dakota Rodeo Center.
 This museum celebrates the life of legendary rodeo cowboy Casey Tibbs and the broader history of South Dakota’s ranching and rodeo culture.
 It’s a fascinating glimpse into the spirit of the American West.